-There is no doubt that the times we are living in, are presenting us with new and unexpected challenges to public safety.
+The high-tech society in which we live constantly presents us with new and unexpected challenges to public safety.
 Case in point is the recently released and wildly popular augmented reality game – Pokémon Go.

-Combining the Pokémon characters with a mobile phone’s GPS capabilities, Pokémon Go provides players with an interactive gaming experience where the digital and physical worlds meet.
-Utilizing the phone’s camera, the player sees Pokémon characters overlaying the physical world depicted on their screen as captured by their phone’s camera.
+Combining the Pokémon characters with a mobile phone’s GPS capabilities, Pokémon Go provides players with an interactive gaming experience that combines the digital and physical worlds.
+Utilizing the phone’s camera, the player sees Pokémon characters overlaying the physical world shown on their screen.

-Designed to be an immersive and fun experience for players, the game has turned into a nightmare for some individuals.
-With players focused on their phone’s small screen, players are tuning out the environment around them.
-Some players have been distracted to such an extent, that they have injured themselves and others while playing the game.
+With players focused on their phone’s small screen, they tune out the environment around them.
+Some players have been distracted to such an extent that they have injured themselves and others while playing.

 Pokémon Go Accidents

-The game’s algorithm designates places like local landmarks, parks, beaches and churches as Pokéstops – locations where players can collect ammunition and other assets.
-Unfortunately, the game does not distinguish between safe and unsafe environments, and players unfamiliar with the new locations they are visiting are wandering into unsafe and dangerous situations.
+The game’s algorithm designates local landmarks, parks, beaches and churches as Pokéstops – locations where players can collect game assets.
+Unfortunately, the game does not distinguish between safe and unsafe environments, and players unfamiliar with the new locations have wandered into dangerous situations.

-In Encinitas, near San Diego, firefighters say two men climbed through a fence while playing the newly released cellphone game.
-After crossing the fence line, one man fell approximately 50 feet down the side of an unstable bluff and the second man fell 90 feet to the beach below.
+In Encinitas, firefighters say two men climbed through a fence while playing Pokémon Go.
+One man fell approximately 50 feet down the side of an unstable bluff and the second man fell 90 feet to the beach below.
 The men were taken to the hospital with minor injuries.

 In Pennsylvania, a 15-year-old girl was playing the Pokémon game as she crossed a busy street and was hit by a car.
-The girl was hospitalized, sustaining cuts and bruises as well as an injury to her collarbone and foot.
+The girl was hospitalized, sustaining injuries to her collarbone and foot, as well as cuts and bruises.

 In Auburn, New York a 28-year-old man’s vehicle veered off the road as he attempted to catch a Pokémon character while driving.
-The vehicle ended up colliding with a tree, injuring the driver and totaling the car in the accident.
+The vehicle collided with a tree, injuring the driver and totaling the car in the accident.

 Liability for Pokémon Accidents